Amblyopia is a reduction of vision in one eye that cannot be fixed with glasses. It is also called lazy eye.

 - Strabismic amblyopia—One eye is not aligned with the other

-- Stimulus deprivation amblyopia— Blockage of vision due to something in the eye, like a cataract
+- Stimulus deprivation amblyopia—Vision is blocked due to something in the eye, such as a cataract

 |Copyright © Nucleus Medical Media, Inc.|

 Amblyopia can happen when one eye does not see as well as the other.
 Sometimes the brain starts to use the eye that sees better to do the work of both eyes.
 That can make the eye that is not working well even weaker.
 It not always clear why one eye has better vision than the other.

 - Having a large difference in sight between both eyes

 - Vision problems at birth, such as a cataract or droopy eyelid

 This problem is often noticed during childhood.
 Things that may raise the risk of this problem are:

 - Being born very early or being a small baby at birth

 - One or both eyes turn outward or inward